Painful intelligence: What AI can tell us about human suffering: Reducing self-needs

 It is clear how one can reduce suffering coming from such possessions: as a first approach, just own fewer things.
-If you have very few things which you consider yours, it is less likely that you will experience them breaking down, being stolen, or getting lost.
+If you have very few things that you consider yours, it is less likely that you will experience them breaking down, being stolen, or getting lost.
 Many spiritual traditions do recommend giving up most of your material possessions.
 Further, you can try to change your attitude towards such external parts of yourself.
-Epictetus proposes that you should think of all your possessions, your family etc., as not really belonging to you, but as things that have been given or lent to you:\footnote{\EN, Paragraph~11.
-See also \SN{22.33}, where the Buddha takes this approach to the extreme in the sense that he recommends abandoning everything, including any aspects of your mind.} \begin{quote} Never say of anything, ``I have lost it''; but, ``I have returned it.''
+Epictetus proposes that you should think of all your possessions, your family, and so on, as not really belonging to you, but as things that have been temporarily lent to you:\footnote{\EN, Paragraph~11.} \begin{quote} Never say of anything, ``I have lost it''; but, ``I have returned it.''
 Is your child dead?
 It is returned.
 Is your wife dead?
 She is returned.
 Is your estate taken away?
-Well, and is not that likewise returned? \end{quote} Finally, the reduction of self can be approached from the viewpoint of reducing thinking in terms of categories.
-Typically, I divide the world into things that are part of myself, and things that are not part of myself.
+Well, and is not that likewise returned?\footnote{In \Discourses, III.24.85, Epictetus provides an ``anticipatory'' version of this: ``[I]f you kiss your child, your brother, your friend, (...) keep reminding them that they are mortal.
+In such fashion do you too remind yourself that the object of your love is mortal; it is not one of your own possessions; it has been given you for the present, not inseparably nor for ever, but like a fig, or a cluster of grapes, at a fixed season of the year, and that if you hanker for it in the winter, you are a fool.''\ See also \SN{22.33}, where the Buddha takes this approach to the extreme in the sense that he recommends abandoning everything, including your own body and any aspects of your mind.} \end{quote} Finally, the reduction of self can be approached from the viewpoint of reducing thinking in terms of categories.
+Typically, I divide the world into things that are part of myself and things that are not part of myself.
 This is how I construct the category ``self''.
 Like with other categories, it would be useful not to take this category too seriously, and understand its fuzziness and arbitrariness, or emptiness. ``Self'' can be seen as the ultimate category that should be deconstructed and given up.
 Such giving up of the whole category of self, in a sense, encompasses all the other aspects of no-self philosophy described above.
-If the very category of self does not exist, or, to put it simply, if self does not exist, what would be the point in self-preservation or self-evalution, or any attempt to control?
+If the very category of self does not exist, or, to put it simply, if self does not exist, what would be the point in self-preservation or self-evaluation, or any attempt to control?
 Any such self-related thinking should vanish if the underlying category of ``self'' is given up.
-The Buddha said that when a monk is advanced enough, ``any thoughts of `me' or `mine' or `I am' do not occur to him''.\footnote{\SN{35.205}} This is the most general way of reducing suffering based on no-self philosophy.
+The Buddha said that when a monk is advanced enough, ``any thoughts of `me' or `mine' or `I am' do not occur to him''.\footnote{\SN{35.205}} This is the most general way of reducing suffering based on no-self philosophy.\footnote{Epictetus takes a rather different viewpoint on self.
+According to \citet{sep-epictetus}, for Epictetus ``it is the volition [i.e.\ \textit{prohairesis}, or will] that is the real person, the true self of the individual''.
+Interestingly, Epictetus explicitly claims that such a conception of self is useful for mental training: ``It is a universal law (...) that every creature alive is attached to nothing so much as to its own self-interest. (...)
+Wherever `me' and `mine' are, that's where every creature necessarily tends.
+If we locate them in the body, then the body will be the dominant force in our lives.
+If it's in our faculty of will, then that will dominate.'' (\Discourses, II.22.15 and 19; see also III.1.40).
+It is precisely the will that is the target of Stoic mental training, so according to this logic, it it useful to think that the will is my self. }